Saskatoon campus housing

 - A community where parents on campus can meet, share stories and information

-The Aboriginal Students’ Centre (ASC) Parent Circle is for Aboriginal student parents and families that offers fun programming such as MEND, family literacy, and making healthy snacks while sharing a meal and having the opportunity to meet other parents on campus.
-Please contact firstname.lastname@example.org or follow the Aboriginal Students’ Centre on Facebook.
+The Gordon Oakes Red Bear Students Centre Parent Circle is for Indigenous student parents and families that offers fun programming such as MEND, family literacy, and making healthy snacks while sharing a meal and having the opportunity to meet other parents on campus.
+Please contact firstname.lastname@example.org or follow the Gordon Oakes Red Bear Student Centre on Facebook.
 Note that Parent Circle, Parents on Campus, and Peer Health Mentors partner to offer a variety of exciting opportunities.